 To solve a problem we first need to describe it.
 I help my students understand and practice different approaches to problem solving, including political theory and social scientific methodologies.

-I am committed to a democratic classroom: I aim to create and sustain a democratic learning community that is sensitive to diverse learning styles and skills.
-In practice, this means asking my students what they know about our course theme during our first meeting, and adjusting my teaching accordingly.
+I’m committed to a democratic classroom: I aim to create and sustain a democratic learning community that is sensitive to diverse learning styles, skills and abilities.
 I emphasize individual and collective goal setting, and we conduct peer and self-assessment to promote and reward improvement.

 African American Political Thought

 - Description: Political theories relate to our political environment, and come in both descriptive and prescriptive forms.
 But what distinguishes our political environment from other aspects of our social world?
 Whether a government is monarchical, theocratic, democratic, or socialist is obviously a political matter.
 But other matters are less clear-cut such as the structure of families, the provision of health care, the promotion and cultivation of the arts, the psychological trauma of war, and our moral obligations to non-human animals and the natural environment.
-What is “politics,” and what does it mean to theorize about it?
-The course is based upon close readings of some of the key political theory texts from ancient times to the 21st century.
+The course is based upon close readings of key political theory texts from ancient times to the 21st century.